llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 While it is valid to have duplicated declarations in the global module fragments of different module units, it is not free for Clang to deal with the duplicated declarations.
-A translation unit will compile more slowly if it and its imported module units contain a lot of duplicated declarations.
+A translation unit will compile more slowly if there is a lot of duplicated declarations between the translation unit and modules it imports.
 For example:

 .. code-block:: c++